-- No reduction in take was allocated for mitigation.
-While setting a specific value for mitigation may be difficult, it clearly is not zero and therefore some reduction of takes due to mitigation should be factored into the model. - o Reductions from multiple proposed mitigations were not estimated. - Vessel separation and dolphin shutdowns modeled, with questionable effectiveness - Increased time/area closures and 10-25% effort reductions were not estimated. - Total Multiplicative Precautions (short list) - o [Source+Propagation (90-120x)] x [abundance (2x)] x [conservative threshold criteria (100-10,000x)]x [no recovery factor (10-100x)] x [no allowance for aversion (6.7 x Level A)] x [no mitigation (1.1 2x)] = - 1.3 million to 3.2 billion more takes than the number that would be produced by using average or most likely values for all variables.
+- Level B calculations make generous assumptions about the likelihood of response and assume all exposures that exceed threshold are biologically significant, over-estimated biological consequence by at least 1,000 to more than 100,000 times. - No allowance for reduced Level A due to behavioral avoidance of the source (reductions of Level A up to 85%). - No allowance for hearing recovery between pulses (likely reduction of cumulative SEL from a continuous pulse train of 50% or more); no allowance for hearing recovery between passes separated by hours or days (fewer than 1% of successive passes, those within 8 hours or less, will accumulate and trigger Level A criteria). - Four additional contributors to precautionary over-estimation were not analyzed, including application of weighting functions to impulse SPL metrics. - Mitigation - No reduction in take was allocated for mitigation.
+While setting a specific value for mitigation may be difficult, it clearly is not zero and therefore some reduction of takes due to mitigation should be factored into the model. - Reductions from multiple proposed mitigations were not estimated. - Vessel separation and dolphin shutdowns modeled, with questionable effectiveness - Increased time/area closures and 10-25% effort reductions were not estimated. - Total Multiplicative Precautions (short list) - [Source+Propagation (90-120x)] x [abundance (2x)] x [conservative threshold criteria (100-10,000x)]x [no recovery factor (10-100x)] x [no allowance for aversion (6.7 x Level A)] x [no mitigation (1.1 2x)] = - 1.3 million to 3.2 billion more takes than the number that would be produced by using average or most likely values for all variables.